MAZ-538: History

 As early as 1955, a series of prototypes of a heavy wheeled bulldozer were built and tested, which at that time were still known as the MAZ-528.
 It is not clear exactly when the designation changed to MAZ-538, or why the change was made.
 However, it is known that the machines were manufactured from 1964 under the name MAZ-538 in series production.

 As early as 1965, other factories began producing different variants of the vehicle.
-In contrast to the prototypes and the first models, this partly also happened outside the MAZ plant at then still secret (or even officially nonexistent) armament companies like MZKT or KZKT.
+In contrast to the prototypes and the first models, this partly also happened outside the MAZ plant in secret/or even officially nonexistent armament companies like MZKT or KZKT.
 Various variants were made until the 1990s, often referred to with a three-letter combination such as BKT (Russian: БКТ) or PKT (Russian ПКТ) instead of MAZ-538.
 The KT stands for wheeled tractors (Russian: колесный тягач), the first letter for the specific application depending on attachments.

 The various variants found a relatively large spread in the Soviet military as well as in the successor republics.
 Some copies are now exhibited in museums or continue in civilian use.